nordqvig/SMPE_Georgios_Public/README.md

 ## SMPE Readme
-This repository is for things related to the course Scientific Methodology, Regulatory and Ethical Data Usage at INP - UGA fall 2024.
+This repository is for things related to the course Scientific Methodology, Regulatory and Ethical Data Usage at INP Ensimag fall 2024.
 All homework assignments etc. will tracked here.

 <ins> Homework week 1: 26 sep - 3 oct </ins>